JakRazzi/JakRazzi.github.io/_posts/2016-03-04-why-software-engineering.md

 This is part of the reason I so quickly fell in love with programming.
 I've always been an explorer, and engineering constantly brings me to new challenges and new discoveries.
 Every time I embark on a new project, I feel as though I'm lighting up a torch to peer into a great cavern filled with adventure.

 When we encounter dead-ends on this journey, we have to find a new way to continue going.
 Solving these problems is as much an art as it is a science.
-At first our solutions will be crude - just blow up the obstacle to keep going - but these solutions inevitable lead to cave-ins down the line.
+At first our solutions will be crude - just blow up the obstacle to keep going - but these solutions inevitably lead to cave-ins down the line.

 As our skills grow, however, we develop an intuition for finding new and beautiful solutions to these obstacles.